-Selecting the best planters for your container garden is an essential part of successfully growing edible plants in a small space.
+Selecting the best planters for your container garden is an essential part of successfully growing edible plants in a small urban garden.
 You’ll want enough root space to support growth, but you don’t want a planter so deep that you’re wasting soil.

 10 Best Planters for Your Container Garden